vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 The first step in using <Config v="names.product"/> is to index a set of related documents or content into a corpus.
 Indexing a document enables you to make data available for search and retrieval more efficiently.
-The Create Corpus Document API lets you add documents that are either in a typical structured format, or in a format that explicitly specifies each document part that becomes a search result.
+The Indexing API lets you add documents that are either in a typical structured format, or in a format that explicitly specifies each document part that becomes a search result.

 Our indexing capability transforms this structured data into a format that enables the data to become easily searchable in just a few